ryanmorillo/excel.vim/README.md

 excel.vim
 =========

-A simple plugin for reading data of an excel file.
+A simple vim plugin for displaying data of an excel file.

 ##NOTE:
 + It requires your vim with `python` supported.